Reviewed: My Carry Potty Ladybug travel potty

 The verdict?
 Absolutely brilliant.
 This is one I’m definitely saving space in hand luggage for.

 Disclosure: I was sent this for the purposes of review.
 All opinions are, as ever, my own.
+Contains affiliate links: any purchases you make are unaffected but I may receive a few pennies.

 Images courtesy of My Carry Potty